“Do unto others as you would have them do unto you.”

 Luke 6:38 in the Amplified Bible says:

 “Give, and [gifts] will be given to you; good measure, pressed down, shaken together, and running over, will they pour into [the pouch formed by] the bosom [of your robe and used as a bag].
 For with the measure you deal out [with the measure you use when you confer benefits on others], it will be measured back to you.”

 If you give gifts to others. . .gifts will be given to you in the same way in which you gave them.

 We live in a natural world (visible) in which there are physical laws such as gravity but we also operate in a spiritual world (invisible) which rules our world that is seen.

 There is one law which transcends bot the natural and spiritual worlds . . .it’s the law of reciprocity which is the essence of the Golden Rule.

 If you get angry at everybody and with everything. . .then most everybody will be angry at you.

-If you smile at everyone. . .people will smile back at you. . .for the most part.
+If you smile at everyone. . .people will smile back at you.
+Under most circumstances that is exactly what happens.